• Skip to main content

 Ohhhh see how few steps are there to make a turkey!
 You can do it!

-The entire turkey breast is cut up inside the white rectangle dish on top of a blue and white checkered dish towel.
 Two slices of cooked turkey breast with some cranberry sauce on it next to mashed potatoes, yams, and artichokes on a white dinner plate outlined with green.

-I generally plan on ½ pound of bone-in weight per person when it's going to be a big meal (meaning I'm serving a lot of sides like a traditional turkey dinner).
+I generally plan on 1/2 pound of bone-in weight per person when it’s going to be a big meal (meaning I’m serving a lot of sides like a traditional turkey dinner).
 This 8 pound turkey breast served 15+ easily (7 adults and 13 kids) and I had just enough leftover to make a turkey pot pie.
-If I'm only doing a few sides (more of a traditional meal and less a holiday meal) I'll plan on a turkey breast this size serving closer to 12-15 people (mix of adults and kids).
+If I’m only doing a few sides (more of a traditional meal and less a holiday meal) I’ll plan on a turkey breast this size serving closer to 12-15 people (mix of adults and kids).
 I hope that helps a little.
-And you can see from a photo above how much carved meat there was on a 9x13 inch platter if you need a little more frame of reference.
+And you can see from a photo above how much carved meat there was on a 9×13 inch platter if you need a little more frame of reference.

 Whole roasted turkey on rectangular white dish